Sustainable competitive advantage in spanish companies: progress and challenges on the path to the SDGs

 Do Better Team

-In the last decade, sustainability has gone from being an aspirational concept to a critical dimension for the business model of many companies.
 In Spain, the evolution has been visible, but not linear.
-Regulatory pressure, social expectations and geopolitical changes have redrawn the rules of the game.
-At the same time, the recent relaxation of these rules has generated some uncertainty among those who had advanced in this direction.
+Regulatory pressure — intensified by the entry into force of the CSRD and the revision of the Omnibus package in 2025–2026 — along with social expectations and geopolitical shifts, have redrawn the rules of the game.
+At the same time, the recent relaxation of regulations has generated uncertainty among those who had already moved in this direction.

 Sustainability in Spanish companies